21 genera

 Flowers: May-August

-Habitat: Swales, streambanks and moist meadows, moderate to high elevations in the mountains.
+Habitat: Swales, streambanks and moist meadows, low to high elevations in the mountains.

 Origin: Native